-We’ve all been there – the feeling that you’re drowning under a pile of only growing work.
+We’ve all been there – the feeling that you’re drowning under a pile of only growing work and an overwhelming workload.
 As the feeling overwhelms you, you think, how on earth am I going to deal with this?

 This is something I’ve been dealing with recently, and in stead of simply tossing up my hands and saying it’s impossible, I decided that I owe at least myself, if not my many bosses, to at least try to conquer the glorious mountain of work.